Why are board games perfect activities for families?

 Kids learn strategic thinking and problem-solving with Brain Freeze .
 This family game involves asking questions to narrow down options and discover the secret card first.
-This board game for families is easy for kids to learn and is great for just two players.
+This game is easy for kids to learn and is great for just two players.
 Do remember though that kids may have trouble playing without adult help because the pictures can be confusing for younger players.

 Option #9: Sequence

 Sequence teaches kids to build combinations and make quick decisions when their plans change.
 This family board game is as challenging for kids as it is for adults.
-Families will enjoy the strategy of this family board game together, as this can be played on teams.
+Families will enjoy the strategy of this game together, as this can be played on teams.